 There are three levels of graduation with honors based solely on the student's graduating grade point average.
-3.25-3.49 cum laude (honors) 3.50-3.74 magna cum laude (high honors) 3.75-4.00 summa cum laude (highest honors)
+3.25-3.49 cum laude (honors) 3.50-3.74 magna cum laude (high honors) 3.75-4.00 summa cum laude (highest honors) Students who earn this honor may purchase a gold tassel.

-Honors Transfer Alliance Program
+Honors Transfer Alliance Program (TAP)

 The Honors Transfer Alliance Program (TAP) offers a series of specially designed classes and contract options for motivated, academically outstanding students.
 The program stresses writing, research and critical thinking skills.
-Sixteen core courses, designed to meet transfer requirements, are offered over a two year schedule with a number of honors contracts offered each semester in additional courses.
-All honors courses are listed as such on the student's transcript.
-Students who complete six honors classes/contracts and other program requirements are recognized as graduates of the Honors TAP program during the annual Honors Convocation and at graduation.
-In addition, students who graduate from the Honors TAP program receive priority consideration for admission to the University of California at Los Angeles (UCLA), the University of California at Santa Cruz (UCSC), the University of California at Riverside (UCR), the University of California at Irvine (UCI), Chapman University and Pomona College.
-Some of these universities offer students transferring through the Honors TAP program additional benefits (from financial aid to housing to library privileges).
+There are two types of Honors Courses: Honors classes and Honors options.
+Honors classes are only available to Honor students and have a small class size.
+Honors options allow Honor students to do research in more depth and breadth within a regular course.
+Several core courses, designed to meet transfer requirements, are offered over a two-year schedule with a number of Honors classes and Honors contracts offered each semester.
+Students who complete at least six Honors classes/ contracts (three must be classes) and other program requirements are recognized as graduates of the Honors TAP graduates program during the annual Honors Convocation.
+Students who graduate from the Honors Transfer Alliance Program may receive priority consideration for admission to different UCs and CSUs such as the University of California at Los Angeles (UCLA), University of California at Irvine (UCI) and California State University, Fullerton.
+Additionally, Honor students who complete a minimum of six Honors courses (three must be Honors classes), and earn an Associate Degree (AS-T, AA-T, AA, or AS) with a 3.25 GPA or higher get "Honors Scholar" designated on their transcripts.
 Eligibility and enrollment into the Honors TAP program include: 1.
 Completed application returned to the Honors Coordinator.
-2. Attached transcript(s) as follows: Post-High School Eligibility Overall GPA 3.5 + 1100 SAT score.
-AVC Grades Eligibility Cumulative GPA 3.25 in 12 or more academic units.
-3. Establish eligibility for ENGL 101.
-4. Submit an essay of at least two pages as a writing sample.
-5. Secure approval from the Honors Coordinator.
+2. Attached transcript(s) as follows: Post-High School Eligibility Unweighted Cumulative (Grades 10-12) 3.5 GPA SAT score recommended AVC Grades Eligibility 3.25 in 12 or more academic units.
+3. Establish eligibility for ENGL 101 and MATH 102.
+4. Secure approval from the Honors Coordinator.